Food Preservation for Urban Preppers: Can, Dehydrate, and Ferment in Small Spaces

 The Right Dehydrator for Small Kitchens

 Skip the massive Excalibur units that require their own table.
-For apartment preppers, you want:
+For urban preppers, you want:

 - Stackable trays — expandable capacity, compact storage